solo-spice/sospice/docs/source/develop.rst

 Others will likely have comments and suggestions regarding your proposed changes.
 You can make these changes using the instructions listed above.

-At least one other ``sospice`` developer must approve your changes before the code can be merged.
+At least another ``sospice`` developer must approve your changes before the code can be merged.
 Additionally, all automated tests should pass and all conversations should be resolved.
 Once these steps are complete, the code can be merged and you can delete  your branch ``my-new-feature``.

 Documentation
 -------------

 All documentation is written in `reStructuredText <https://docutils.sourceforge.io/rst.html>`__ and rendered using `Sphinx <https://www.sphinx-doc.org/en/master/>`__.
 Documentation strings are automatically pulled from all modules, functions and classes to create the API documentation (not working yet).
-You can build and test the documentation locally by running,
+You can build and test the documentation locally by running

 .. code:: shell